The regulations, charges and restrictions on importing or exporting military goods and how to apply for the correct licences.

 Sources of help and support in the aerospace and defence sector

-UKTI’s Defence & Security Organisation can provide specialist export advice and practical assistance.
+The DIT’s Defence and Security Organisation can provide specialist export advice and practical assistance.